 Rooted in the tradition of the ancient Nalanda University, SEES aspires to generate critical understanding that will benefit mankind.
 The school strives to amalgamate the perspectives of the study of environmental issues between the Orient and the Occident.
 The school is actively involved in addressing local, regional and global environmental challenges of our times through education, research, collaborations, and policy recommendations.

-Our broad idea is to view studies on ecology and the environment as not just an activity to be conducted in the so-called ‘natural’ or ‘pristine’ ecosystems, but recognise that ecological and environmental concerns in the human-dominated landscapes and waterscapes in Asia and the global South present to us a distinct, exciting, and socially pertinent teaching and research agenda to pursue.
-In such a scenario, terms such as biodiversity conservation or adaptive management take on a distinctly different connotation.
+Our broad idea is to view studies on ecology and the environment as not just an activity to be conducted in the so-called ‘natural’ or ‘pristine’ ecosystems but recognises that ecological and environmental concerns in the human-dominated landscapes and waterscapes in Asia and the global South present to us a distinct, exciting, and socially pertinent teaching and research agenda.
+In such a scenario, terms such as biodiversity conservation, adaptive management, just transition towards sustainable pathways, etc. take on a distinctly different connotation.

-Our research and pedagogical approach attempts to incorporate two cross-cutting themes: interdisciplinarity and sustainability.
+Our research and instructional delivery strategy attempt to incorporate two cross-cutting themes: interdisciplinarity and sustainability.
 Interdisciplinary investigation is essential to transcend disciplinary barriers that have so far impeded holistic understanding of complex socio-ecological problems.
 Meaningful interaction across disciplines is only possible by dissolving silos that have rendered many disciplines within ecology and the environment impervious to each other.
-The lack of holistic understanding has thus far created piecemeal solutions to complex socio-ecological problems.
 Our second theme uses sustainability thinking and practice as a placeholder to situate ecological and environmental issues within a larger ethos of enabling and progressing towards development with equity and social justice.